mvjarrett/socialsignup/README.md

 ## Purpose

-This project stands as a working example of how to implement Gapi signin and auth
+This project is a standalone implementation of GSI using Angular, and is used as a proof of concept for other projects.

 ## Instructions

-Run `ng serve --open` to start the project in a local development server.
+Run `npm install` in this directory.
+Then, run `ng serve --open` to start the project in a local development server.
 This should open a browser window with a Google Login button.
-Sign-in with your google account, and as a confirmation to its functionality, your public profile details will be displayed.
+Sign-in with your google account, and as a confirmation to its functionality, your public profile details will be displayed to you.